bradruss/pacman-pygame/README.md

 # Play your own Level
 By hitting enter for "play your own level" button, user can type which level he wants to play in the terminal.
-The level should be from one to five.
+The level should be a file
 Type level like "level1.map" to run this command.

 # Leaderboard